 - Complete all core coursework by end of 4A term

 - Pass a medical doctor's assessment of physical and mental fitness for living and working in challenging environments

-Students anticipating or experiencing difficulty meeting the eligibility requirements are advised to consult Karen Robertson, INDEV Undergraduate Advisor.
+Students anticipating or experiencing difficulty meeting academic or WUSC eligibility requirements are advised to consult the INDEV FPM John Abraham (email@example.com) and/or Karen Robertson, INDEV Program Administrator (firstname.lastname@example.org).

 Students are normally matched to a field placement with a local host organization in a developing country through the program’s primary field placement provider, Ottawa-based World University Service of Canada (WUSC) and its partner organization, Montreal-based Centre for International Studies and Cooperation (CECI).

 INDEV works with WUSC to match students to local development organizations and maintain relationships with those development actors working towards sustainable development.

 WUSC and CECI have offices in 14 developing countries within Asia, Africa and South America.
 Together they have more than 50 years of experience sending Canadian professionals and university students to work with its local partner organizations under broad development themes such as social justice, economic development and environmental sustainability.

 WUSC shares the INDEV commitment to building greater human capital for sustainable development and believes that intercultural experiential learning is an essential component of preparing students to build a more better world.

 Students are matched to field placements in countries where WUSC and CECI have offices and partners.
 The program aims to have no less than three and no more than ten students in each placement country.
 Countries available for placement vary year to year and are subject to change without notice.